brucemack/Si5351-Console/README.md

 A simple Arduino sketch that makes most Si5351/A functions available in command-line form using a serial terminal.
 This is very useful during the bring-up/debug of home-brew radio projects.
-Once things are working properly some rig-specific firmware is generally needed.
+Once things are working properly some rig-specific firmware is generally needed, but this utility will get you up and running quickly without the need for displays, encoders, Arduino programming, etc.

 All three clocks on an Si5351 can be controlled independently.